-The reason older people are known for falling is that they have a loss of muscle strength, joint flexibility, loss of vision, and reaction time.
+The reason older people are known for falling is that they have a loss of muscle strength, lack of joint flexibility, loss of vision, and poor reaction time.

-Therefore it’s crucial to do some type of exercise to lessen the chance of you falling and finding yourself lying on the floor with a broken hip calling out for help.
+Therefore it’s crucial to do some exercise to lessen the chance of falling and finding yourself lying on the floor with a broken hip calling out for help.

 - Balance – Necessary to keep you up on your feet.
 With cross-country skiing, you need to shift your weight from side to side as you glide.
 This shifting motion engages your core and improves your balance.
 It also improves your kinesthetic sense – meaning that going over uneven terrain while cross-country skiing helps with your perception.
 You know more accurately where your body is in space.

-- Improves Visual Acuity – Cross-country skiing improves your ability to shift your focus from bright and low light conditions.
+- Improves Visual Acuity – Cross-country skiing improves your ability to shift your focus from bright and low-light conditions.
 Sensing terrain and trail conditions is another way that it helps with visual acuity.
 Focusing on your body and surroundings will increase your consciousness about potential fall risks and improve your agility to handle them.